-25 of the Best Examples of Effective FAQ Pages
+25 Best Examples Of Effective FAQ Pages

 3. McDonald’s

-The McDonald’s FAQ page feels informal, sociable, and encourages people to share their FAQ experience (a rarity).
+The McDonald’s FAQ page feels informal and sociable, encouraging people to share their FAQ experiences (a rarity).

 4. WhatsApp